-We provide a large number of further summary statistics and analysis of the number, propensity and general characteristics of the Motor (non-MIB) PPO claims, Liability PPO claims and Motor (MIB) PPO claims in the 2019 quantitative survey in Appendices F to S to this report.
-Examples for Motor (non-MIB) PPO claims include the number of PPO claims by age of driver at accident date and by gender of driver (Figure 16), the number of PPO claims by age of claimant at accident date and by gender of claimant (Figure 17), the delay between the accident date and settlement date (Figure 18 and Figure 19) and the future life expectancy of the claimant at settlement (Figure 20 and Figure 21).
+We provide a large number of further summary statistics and analysis of the number, propensity and general characteristics of the Motor (non-MIB) PPO claims, Liability PPO claims and Motor (MIB) PPO claims in the 2020 quantitative survey in Appendices F to S to this report.
+Examples for Motor (non-MIB) PPO claims include the number of PPO claims by age of driver at accident date and by gender of driver (Figure 16), the number of PPO claims by age of claimant at accident date and by gender of claimant (Figure 17), the delay between the accident date and settlement date (Figures 18 to 21) and the future life expectancy of the claimant at settlement (Figure 22 and Figure 23).